lifer thick, clotted water + pōl Old English Gaelic (a) pool. Population - 496,770.

 The Three Graces were instrumental in the awarding of UNESCO World Heritage Site status to Liverpool Maritime Mercantile City in 2004.
 Then Liverpool went and did this.

-It would normally be filed in the could-just-about-be-anywhere category but SlyBob would argue that it's not, yeah, take that UNESCO!
+It would normally be filed in the could-just-about-be-anywhere category but SlyBob argue it's not, yeah, take that UNESCO!
 It's recognisably de rigueur, for sure, but cock your neck and there's still plenty that's not and, let's face it, nobody is planning a weekend in Liverpool based on a UNESCO recommendation, eh?

 Famed bricklayer Sir Edwin Lutyens submitted plans in the 1930s for something far more traditional that would have made for the second-largest church in the, get this, world!